-Age Groups: The results show that individuals served in the last five years is increasing at a higher rate for youth under 18 than those in the transition age group of 18 to 21.
+Age Groups: The results show that individuals served in the last five years has fluctuated more for youth under 18 than those in the transition age group of 18 to 21.
 For other age groups, there are decreases for age 36-49 and age 50-64 but an increase in the 65+ population.

-Sex: The results show an increase in the last five years for females using public mental health services.
+Sex: The results show an increase in 2018 through 2021 for females using public mental health services with a decrease in 2022, though still significantly higher than males.